This post may contain affiliate links. Read our disclosure here.

 As a college student you will definitely need to print a lot of papers but that doesn’t mean you need to spend a lot of money on a fancy printer.
 There are plenty of places to print on campus, ranging from the library to various buildings.
 Some schools within the college offer free printing!
 If you still want to buy a printer check out this awesome printer here.

 Big Meal Plan

-As much as your kid protests, college dorms don’t need T.Vs.
+As much as your kid protests, their college dorm room doesn’t need a TV.
 The point of college is to get out and meet new people and learn new things.
 Getting cable to run into the dorm rooms is also another big cost that colleges love to charge you with.
 I guarantee that your child will find plenty of friends with TVs in their room as well.
 Also, laptops can stream most any TV show so you can catch up with your shows that way.

 Brand New Bedding

 A dorm room is going to get messy, trust me.
-There is no need to go out and spend a lot of money on nice new comforters and sheets for your future college all star.
+There is no need to go out and spend a lot of money on nice new comforters and sheets.
 The linens they have been using since high school will suffice during their freshman year.

 Note: If your college has Twin XL beds, then they will probably need new sheets.
 Target has them for great prices.